Cindy and Barrett with RV in Montrose

 Voyageurs National Park

-Cindy: I have been a huge fan of Leavenworth, WA, Fort Collins, CO, and Grand Lake, CO.
+Cindy: I have been a massive fan of Leavenworth, WA, Fort Collins, CO, and Grand Lake, CO.
 I also really loved showing my husband all of the fantastic places I grew up camping in Michigan.
-And then finally, I found Fall in Voyageurs National Park in Minnesota amazing!
+Finally, I found Fall in Voyageurs National Park in Minnesota amazing!
 We had the place to ourselves, and it felt unreal.

 Hiking in Leavenworth, WA while full-time RV living